saeedullah-tech/Sales-Analysis/README.md

 📊 **Seasonal patterns visible** in monthly trend lines (Q4 spike likely holiday sales)
 📈 **YoY growth varies by region** (East +21%, South -31% - critical variance)

-### Interview Talking Points:

-If discussing this project in an interview:

-> *"I built this dashboard to practice time intelligence in DAX.
-The most challenging part was ensuring the year-over-year calculations worked correctly with incomplete data periods.
-I used `SAMEPERIODLASTYEAR()` instead of manual date arithmetic to handle edge cases automatically."*

-> *"From a business perspective, this dashboard would immediately flag the South region's -31% decline.
-A sales manager would need to investigate: Are there staffing issues?
-Market changes?
-Competitor activity?
-The dashboard doesn't answer why, but it clearly shows where to focus attention."*

 ---